Luxury Email Marketing Trends and Ideas

-The rarefied world of luxury goods, once thought recession-proof and unchanging, is undergoing massive shifts thanks to economic and political upheavals, price-conscious consumers and changing expectations.
+The world of luxury goods, once thought recession-proof, is undergoing massive shifts thanks to economic upheavals, price-conscious consumers and changing expectations.
+How should you optimize your luxury email campaigns to adapt?

 Radical shifts are forcing the market for luxury apparel, footwear and accessories to seek new directions in order to keep pace with changing public perceptions and buying habits.